-A solid workforce is the life blood of business.
+A solid workforce is crucial to business.
 In Adams County, an unprecedented partnership exists to create and ensure a skilled workforce pipeline for existing and relocating businesses.

 Adams County’s K-12 school districts, Front Range Community College, Community College of Aurora, Morgan Community College, the Adams County Workforce and Business Center, Adams County Economic Development and area employers are working in partnership to grow the investment in and transform the focus of education.

-To that end, the Adams County Education Consortium, a sister agency to Adams County Economic Development, functions as a bridge between business and education throughout the county.
+To that end, the Adams County Education Consortium, an affiliate agency to Adams County Economic Development, functions as a bridge between business and education throughout the county.

-Formed in June of 2005, this group works to increase program development for needed and emerging occupations in the region.
+The Consortium works to increase program development for needed and emerging occupations in the region.
 Employers are given the opportunity to directly contribute to career and industry awareness through programs and events for students, educators, and community members of all ages.
 Students of all ages are given industry-approved training and relevance in instruction.
-They are better able to see their many options after graduation and know they posses the skills needed to take advantage of these opportunities.
+They are better able to see their many options after graduation and know they possess the skills needed to take advantage of these opportunities.

-In 2015, Adams County School Districts enrolled 84,284 students*.
-The districts and their 2015 student enrollment numbers are:
+During the 2017-2018 school year, Adams County School Districts enrolled 81,036 students in K-12.
+The districts student enrollment numbers are:

-*Colorado Department of Higher Education, 2015-2016 Pupil Membership by District
+*Colorado Department of Education, 2017-2018 Pupil Membership by District and County

 The Colorado Community College System comprises the state’s largest system of higher education serving more than 116,000 students annually.

 - Career and academic programs in 13 state community colleges.